5 Surprising Benefits Of Exercise

 Exercise improves cognitive performance simply by increasing blood flow to the brain.
 But its benefits may also be rooted in how it challenges and stimulates the brain, encouraging neural growth.

 Feeling a little blue?
 Zap the cloud of depression with activity.
 Research has demonstrated exercise works better than any antidepressant.
-In fact exercising 3 times a week can yield results in as little as 4 weeks.[5]
+Exercising 3 times a week can yield results in as little as 4 weeks.[5]

 While scientists aren't exactly clear on how exercise helps, one theory points to neural growth.
-Scientists have discovered even when we get older our brains grow new neurons.
-It seems that people suffering from depression often have a deficit of these new nerve cells in the hippocampus part of the brain.
-However, exercise has been shown to overcome this problem by stimulating the brain to grow new neurons.
-[6] It seems triggering this new neural growth is key to exercise's role in fighting the blues.
+Scientists have discovered even when we get older, our brains grow new neurons.
+People suffering from depression often have a deficit of these new nerve cells in the hippocampus part of the brain.
+However, exercise has been shown to overcome this problem by stimulating the brain to grow new neurons.[6]
+It seems triggering this new neural growth is key to exercise's role in fighting the blues.

 If your reason for not exercising is pain, you may be making things worse.
 Arthritis and bad back sufferers alike have found movement is a better antidote for pain and discomfort than sitting still.[7]